Wildlife Watching at Brazoria National Wildlife Refuge

 The remainder of the auto tour follows alongside the Big Slough and numerous other ponds, marshes, and lakes.
 Dozens of reptiles can be observed throughout the rest of the tour.
 For instance, American alligators rest in the waters and snakes slither across the gravel road.
 Common snakes found at the refuge include the nonvenomous speckled king snake and the poisonous western cottonmouth.

 Another common critter that is often seen on the auto tour is the crawfish.
-As anyone who loves Cajun food would agree, crawfish is one of the most sought after food sources at the refuge.
-Large raptors, like the crested caracara, and wading birds prey on crawfish near the shore.
+As anyone who loves Cajun food would agree, the crayfish is one of the most sought after food sources at the refuge.
+For example, large raptors, like the crested caracara, and wading birds prey on crawfish near the shore.

 Finally, the auto tour loop provides another great opportunity for birdwatching at the refuge.
 Common gallinules, great blue herons, and American coots wade in the waters of Olney Pond.
 Black-necked stilts and great egrets hunt fish in the shallows of the Salt Marsh and Mud Flats.
 And sandhill cranes and roseate spoonbills rest on the shore of Rogers Pond.